 IN THIS SECTION

-Applications are being accepted for the 2022-2023 Professional Program in Screenwriting, the only graduate-level non-degree screenwriting program that has oversight by the UCLA School of Theater, Film and Television.
+The Professional Program in Screenwriting is UCLA's only graduate-level non-degree screenwriting program that has oversight by the UCLA School of Theater, Film and Television.

 Learn from renowned UCLA School of Theater, Film and Television MFA Screenwriting Program faculty and receive: